EyemazingCapstone/sightlife/README.md

   - Mapbox-gl.js ||  Mapbox-gl.css
   - Version 0.37.0
   - https://www.mapbox.com/mapbox-gl-js/api/
   - A JavaScript library that renders interactive maps.
 Provides the styling for the maps.
-  - Used to make the map and bind the data file.
+Used to make the map and bind the data file.
+To create custom map, India shape data was uploaded to MapBox to create a tile set.
+This tile set was then used to create a custom style and adding different layers for the shading and case studies.

 ##### Bootstrap libraries: